canonical/snapd/docs/rest.md

 otherwise attempting to sideload an unsigned package will result in a failed background operation.

-It’s also possible to provide the package as the entire body of a `POST` (not a multipart request).
+It's also possible to provide the package as the entire body of a `POST` (not a multipart request).
 In this case the header `X-Allow-Unsigned` may be used to allow sideloading unsigned packages.